arcticmouse/react-complete-guide-notes/4. React State & Working w Events/README.md

 ExpensesFilter is a controlled custom component with the real logic in the parent component.

 Statless, presentational, dumb component (most apps will have more of these) = just for presentation

+Manage state in a couple of components and pass it around to a couple of other components.